memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 The **Exception Number** for external interrupts starts at **16**.
 The ARMv7-M reference manual has a good graphic which displays the Exception number mappings:

+{: #exception-number-diagram}
 ![](img/armv-m-exceptions/exception-numbers.png)

 ## Registers used to configure Cortex-M Exceptions

 Exceptions are configured on Cortex-M devices using a small set of registers within the **System Control Space** (**SCS**).
-An in-depth list of all the registers involved in exception handling can be found in the "Exception status and control" section of the ARMv7-M reference manual [^4].
+An in-depth list of all the registers involved in exception handling can be found in the ARMv7-M reference manual [^11].
 A great way to build out an understanding of how the exception subsystem works is to walk through the registers used to configure it.
 In the sections below we will explore the highlights.

 > If you already have a good feel for Cortex-M exception configuration, I'd recommend skipping to the
-> [advanced topics section](#advanced-topics) which covers a couple different Cortex-M implementation
+> [advanced topics section](#advanced-topics) which covers a few of the more subtle details about Cortex-M exceptions
-> details worth noting regarding exceptions or to test your knowledge with a more [complex configuration example](#complex-config-example)!
+> worth noting or to test your knowledge with a more [complex configuration example](#complex-config-example)!

 {:.no_toc}

+{: #icsr-register}

 ### Interrupt Control and State Register (ICSR) - 0xE000ED04

 `ICSR` bit assignments:
 ![](img/armv-m-exceptions/icsr.png)

-In a nutshell this register lets one control the NMI, PendSV, and SysTick exceptions and view a summary of the current interrupt state of the system.
+This register lets one control the NMI, PendSV, and SysTick exceptions and view a summary of the current interrupt state of the system.

 The most useful status fields are:

 - **VECTACTIVE** - The Exception Number of the currently running interrupt or 0 if none are active.
 This number is also stored in the `IPSR` field of the Program Status Register (`xPSR`).
 - **RETTOBASE** - A value of _0_ means another interrupt is active aside from the currently executing one.
 This basically reveals whether or not pre-emption took place.
-This field is not implemented in ARMv6-M devices
+This field is not implemented in ARMv6-M devices.
-- **VECTPENDING** - The Exception Number of the highest outstanding pending interrupt or 0 if there is None
+- **VECTPENDING** - The Exception Number of the highest outstanding pending interrupt or 0 if there is None.

 {:.no_toc}